As a divorce professional, I’ve had a front-row seat to countless divorces over the years.

 Don’t Hide Assets or Move Money

-If you were the primary breadwinner, you might be tempted to hide assets or move money to “protect what’s yours” or ensure you get your “fair share.”
+If you were the primary breadwinner, as you prepare for divorce as a man, you might be tempted to hide assets or move money to “protect what’s yours” or ensure you get your “fair share.”

 That would be a tremendously bad idea.